 Before adding the toggle, you can go ahead and turn on Night Mode to see what it’s all about.
 It’s noted in the Play Store listing for Night Mode Enabler that if you’re having issues getting it to work, tap the word “On” in the upper left, not the toggle on the right.
 The screen should immediately turn yellow.

 For a more effective approach to Night Mode, however, just use the “Turn on automatically” toggle.
 This will use your device’s location to automatically turn on Night Mode as it gets dark outside.
 Like I mentioned earlier, it will also change the amount of blue light being filtered depending on the time of day.
 For example, the display will show a lighter shade of yellow around sunset, but will be much darker around midnight.
 It’s neat.
 You can also use night mode to set the brightness—just slide the “Adjust brightness” toggle.

 You can stop here, but if you’d like to add a toggle to the Quick Settings shade, you can also do that.
 Just follow these instructions, and drag the “Night Mode” toggle in.

 That’s it, you’re finished.
 Come sunset, your device should automatically activate Night Mode.
 Sleep well!

-I get it—non-Nougat users want in on this sweet Night Mode action too!
+I get it—non-Nougat users (or users with 7.1) want in on this sweet Night Mode action too!
 Fret not, boys and gals, there are some options out there for you, too.